WHAT ARE BED BUGS?

 They are even found hiding in second-hand books, especially in the spine.

-Bed bug infestations can also be found in furnished rental properties as the property is often not thoroughly inspected for pests before being rented to new tenants.
+Also, bed bug infestations can often be found in furnished rental properties as the property is not always thoroughly inspected for pests before being rented to new tenants.

 3. Neighbors, guests and, friends